USGS Volcanoes: Notices released in the last day.

 Analysis:

-The current eruption has been characterized by episodic fountaining not seen in any eruptions since the 1983-86 fountaining episodes of Puʻuʻōʻō.
-Fountains and lava flows have erupted from two vents that we refer to as the north vent and south vent.
-Each of the previous 19 fountaining episodes lasted from a few hours to over a week and have been accompanied by strong deflation of the summit region.
+The current eruption has been characterized by episodic fountaining not seen in any eruptions since the 1983–86 episodic fountains at the beginning of the Puʻuʻōʻō eruption.
+Fountains and lava flows have erupted from two vents within Halema'um'a'u crater that we refer to as the north vent and south vent.
+Each of the previous fountaining episodes lasted from a few hours to over a week and have been accompanied by strong deflation of the summit region.
 Pauses between the fountaining episodes have been marked by an immediate change from deflation to inflation as the magma chamber recharges and repressurizes.
+Lava fountaining episodes have occurred approximately once per week since the start of the eruption.

 HVO continues to closely monitor Kīlauea and is in contact with Hawai‘i Volcanoes National Park and the Hawai‘i County Civil Defense Agency about eruptive hazards.